kgdn/buffet/README.md

 #### Database Setup

 Buffet uses SQLAlchemy to interact with the database.
 A database is required to store user information and virtual machine information.
 You can use any SQL database supported by SQLAlchemy, such as SQLite, PostgreSQL, MySQL, and MariaDB.
+You can use a Docker container for this if you prefer.

 - To use SQLite, you can set the `SQLALCHEMY_DATABASE_URI` variable in the `.env` file to `sqlite:///db.sqlite3`.
 This requires no additional setup.

 - To use PostgreSQL, you can set the `SQLALCHEMY_DATABASE_URI` variable in the `.env` file to `postgresql://username:password@localhost/dbname`.
 This assumes that you have a PostgreSQL database running on your server.
 You may need to install the `psycopg2` package using pip. **This is the recommended database for production use.**
 - To use MySQL/MariaDB, you can set the `SQLALCHEMY_DATABASE_URI` variable in the `.env` file to `mysql://username:password@localhost/dbname`.
 This assumes that you have a MySQL database running on your server.
 You may need to install the `mysql-connector-python` package using pip.

-#### Instructions
+#### Standard Installation

 1. Clone the repository: